caelchristian/Dino-Runner/README.md

 #### Download your systems

 ## Grade: 100
-#### All requirements were met.
-As well as use of a different API than the starter code provided was a great challenge.
+#### All requirements were met, as well as use of a different API than the starter code that was provided was a great challenge.

 ## Assets used (free domain):
 ### [nature-things](https://shubibubi.itch.io/nature-things)